Against the Odds

 Years after the war, Jack wrote a series of letters to his synagogue in Garden City, New York, describing his childhood during Nazi persecution.

-After he passed away in 2007, his son began organizing those letters.
-As the family researched further, they discovered that Jack’s story was only one part of a much larger history.
+After he passed away in 2007, his younger son Daniel organized those letters in a bound collection.
+As the family researched further, they discovered more letters and that Jack’s story was only one part of a much larger history.

 Meet the Four Survivors